-Children Missing from Education
+Children Absent and Missing from Education

-- Our school recognises that all children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-We are aware that a child going missing from education is a potential indicator of abuse or neglect. - Our school has a procedure in place for responding to unauthorised absence and responding to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
+• We recognise that all children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+We are aware that a child who are absent or missing from education is a potential indicator of abuse or neglect.

+- We have a procedure in place for responding to unauthorised absence and responding to children who are absent from education, particularly on repeat occasions, and for prolonged periods, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
 This may include liaising with Children's Social Care and/or the police.
-For further information, please access the school's policy and procedures regarding attendance and inclusion.
-(Amend as appropriate)
+For further information, please access our policy and procedures regarding attendance and inclusion (Attendance Policy and Inclusion Policy on website) and Working-together-to-improve-school-attendance - Our staff are aware that children being absent from our setting, particularly repeatedly and for prolonged periods, and children missing education, can act as a warning sign of a range of safeguarding possibilities including neglect, child sexual and child criminal exploitation, particularly county lines.
+Our response to persistent absent pupils and children missing education supports identifying such abuse and in the case of absent pupils, helps prevent the risk of them become a child missing education in the future.
+This includes when problems are first emerging but also where children are already known to Children's Social Care and need a social worker, where being absent from education may increase known safeguarding risks within the family or in the community.